April 16, 2024

 2. Skill gap analysis

-Having a database of skills – a list of the skills found within the organisation and those it needs to be successful – helps organisations to conduct a skills gap analysis easily, equipping them with the knowledge they need to plug these gaps.
+Having a skills inventory – a list of the skills found within the organisation and those it needs to be successful – helps organisations to conduct a skills gap analysis easily, equipping them with the knowledge they need to plug these gaps.

 Skill gap analysis